Working with Subqueries

 A) Once total

-B) Once per department row returned
+B) Once per category row returned

-C) Once per course
+C) Once per product

 D) It depends on the database engine -